roobottom/roobottom-2024/src/content/articles/2021-09-30-new-forest-velo.md

 title: New Forest velo 2021
 date: 2021-09-30
 tags:
+  - cycling
   - the new forest
-  - cycling
-  - friends
-  - bikepacking
 cover: /images/articles/new-forest-velo-2021/bike-on-a-sign.jpeg
 coverAlt: My bike leaning against a sign which reads “The New Forest”
 summary: My pal Paul and I spent three days cycling in the beautiful New Forest
 status: 3
 ---
 ## Day 1: Onward, to the sea!

 The train unloaded us in Brockenhurst around lunchtime.
 After a stressful change at Southampton, it was a welcome relief to head out into the Forest.
 We cycled south, stopping briefly to admire the church of Saint Nicholas just outside of town.